 Hall’s grave today, in Northwest Greenland.

-Buddington, now the undisputed captain, was keen to return south, but it was already early winter.
+Budington, now the undisputed captain, was keen to return south, but it was already early winter.
 The crew had to hunker down until the ice thawed.
 The long winter failed to improve morale.
 “Nothing is occurring that is pleasant or profitable to record,” Tyson wrote.

-Despite Buddington’s indifference, the crew made two more attempts to travel to the North Pole.
+Despite Budington’s indifference, the crew made two more attempts to travel to the North Pole.
 The trips were a disaster and they only succeeded in losing one of the small whaling boats.
 They didn’t get far.

 An illustration from Arctic Experiences: Containing Capt.
 George E. Tyson’s Wonderful Drift on the Ice Floe.
 Photo: British Library